Frequently Asked Questions

 9. “What about the sea turtles, won’t this project harm them and their nests?”

-No, the project will not harm sea turtles or sea turtle nests.
-The project will be constructed during sea turtle nesting season, as were the three previous projects.
-Amelia Island Sea Turtle Watch (AISTW) members will monitor the shoreline each day during construction and will relocate any sea turtle nests laid in areas that would be affected by construction.
+No, the project does not harm sea turtles or sea turtle nests.
+The project was constructed during sea turtle nesting season, as were the three previous projects.
+Amelia Island Sea Turtle Watch (AISTW) members monitored the shoreline each day during construction and relocated sea turtle nests laid in areas that would be affected by construction.
 Sea turtle protection and the relocation process is highly regulated by the project permits and has been proven statewide to be very successful.

 AISTW has provided sea turtle monitoring data dating back to 1990 for the south end of Amelia Island.
 During that 30-year period, the SAISSA project shoreline has experienced a significant and consistent increase in sea turtle nesting, due in part to the increased sea turtle nesting habitat provided by the beach nourishment project.
 In the last five seasons (2016-2020), the SAISSA project shoreline has averaged more than 48 sea turtle nests per year, or roughly 16 nests per mile of beach.
 That is compared to the five-year period prior to beach restoration (1989-1993) where nesting averaged less than 10 per year (less than 4 nests per mile).

 10. “I heard SAISSA has plowed up sea oats along the beach.
 Is that true?”